 Our nation faces difficult times, divided on important issues and fearful of the future.
 It seems like every day we are hearing of a new injustice between police and the public.
 The purpose of the City of Angels program is to address the misunderstandings between emergency response personnel and low-income neighborhoods, and end these tragedies.

 Emergency personnel will be around to answer questions and facilitate learning and understanding.
-Each event will have a special guest speaker who will speak to attendees about the importance of emergency services, what they do, what their challenges are, and what steps they’re taking to be more accountable to their communities.
+Each event has a special guest speaker who share with attendees about the importance of emergency services, what they do, what their challenges are, and what steps they’re taking to be more accountable to their communities.

-City of Angels events are casual, intended to emphasize the "person behind the badge", and remind participants that Police and EMT’s are people too.
+City of Angels events are casual, intended to emphasize the "person behind the badge",remind participants that Police, Fireman and EMT’s are people too.

-Our goal is to make kids from low-income neighborhoods more comfortable around Police, Fire and First Responders, and to make Emergency Personnel more comfortable in the communities they serve so selflessly.
+Our goal is to make kids from low-income neighborhoods more comfortable calling Police, Fire and First Responders, and to make Emergency Personnel more comfortable in the communities they serve so selflessly.